SonnyBoy3428/IGT/Frontend/README.md

 	Your location has to be this folder (path/to/repository/Frontend).

+    Make sure your local repository is up-to-date.

  - **Change the API URL in the file src/store/index.js**

 	In line 7 you will find the following: const HOST = '';

 	Insert the API URL in the following format: const HOST = 'http://localhost:9080';

 - Install node/npm dependencies (they are described in package.json)
 	```bash